Anoris T i-Size

 Some parents worry about moving their child from a Group 1 seat, which uses a harness, to a Group 2/3 child car seat using a seat belt, however there are a few seats available which have extended harness use, or other methods to help a child transition from a harness to a belted seat.

-Multi-group car seats can appear to be a more economical way of buying a child car seat, as they will last your child for longer, but our testing has found that a seat which covers more than one group doesn't protect as well as it should throughout all three groups.
-However, there are some exceptions.
+These car seats can appear to be a more economical way of buying a child car seat, as they will last your child for longer, but our testing has found that a seat which covers more than one group doesn't protect as well as it should throughout all three groups.

 Some Group 2/3 car seats convert to a group 3 seat, which is a backless booster seat, also known as a booster cushion.
 You can also buy booster cushions separately.